GibbonEdu/docs/content/administrators/reports/reporting_cycles.md

 If __Can Proof Read__ is enabled, users with this access can view and suggest edits on comments written by other users in the same reporting scope.

 ![Access](/reports/Reporting Access.png)

+### Rolling Over to a new School Year

+Once you already have reports, templates, and reporting cycles, it's much quicker to setup for future school years.

+**Reporting Cycles**

+- You can login to a previous school year (or use the Year Switcher on the dashboard) and navigate to the ___Reports > Manage Reporting Cycles___ page.

+- Then, use the __Duplicate__ option on a reporting cycle to copy it to the following year.
+Be sure to select the target school year, enter the start and end date of the new reporting cycle as well as update the cycle numbers.

+- Duplicating a cycle will copy all the scopes and criteria, but not the grades, into a new reporting cycle.

+- Once you've duplicated your reporting cycles, use the Year Switcher to return to ___Reports > Manage Reporting Cycles___ in your target school year.

+- From here it's a good idea to Edit the reporting cycle(s) and update the milestones.

+- If you have added any new form groups or new courses in the target school year, you will also want to go into __Scopes & Criteria__ to add these into the respective areas.

+**Reports**

+- Create new reports for these reporting cycles through ___Reports > Manage Reports___.
+These will connect your templates to the criteria you've defined in your reporting cycles.

+**Templates**

+- Templates can be re-used from year to year and are not attached to a school year, so they do not need duplicated.

+- If you are making large changes to your template, it's best to create a new template and keep the old template should you need to re-generate old reports in the future.